OctopusDeploy/blog/blog/2019-09/istio/istio-virtualservice/index.md

 Perhaps the biggest difference between an Ingress and a VirtualService is that a VirtualService can intelligently manage the traffic it matches by allowing requests to be retried, injecting faults or delays for testing, and rewriting or redirecting requests.
 Implementing this functionality in the infrastructure removes the need for each individual application to implement and manage it themselves, providing for a much more consistent networking experience.

-Now that we know what a VirtualService can do, lets add one to the network to see it in action.
+Now that we know what a VirtualService can do, lets add some to the network to see the effects that they have.

 ## A minimal example